Jineshkumar1/Weather-app-using-API/README.md

 Simple Weather App using HTML , CSS , and JavaScript

-Used Weather by API-Ninjas FREE Weather https://rapidapi.com/apininjas/api/weather-by-api-ninjas/
+Used Weather API by [API-Ninjas FREE Weather](https://rapidapi.com/apininjas/api/weather-by-api-ninjas/)

 Data Fetched using the API :